-Listed below are 4 reasons you as an architect, interior designer or any other business in the construction industry need to use an architectural photographer to showcase their work, and 4 photographers I recommend.
+Listed below are 4 reasons you as an architect, interior designer or construction company needs to use a photographer who specializes in architectural photography.

 Did you know that there are more smartphones than people in the world?
-In today’s age of social media and digital cameras in our pockets, practically everyone considers themselves an amateur photographer capable of showcasing the world around them.
+In today’s age of social media and digital cameras in our pockets, practically everyone considers themselves amateur photographers capable of showcasing the world around them.

 But there is a trade-off to using that camera in your pocket to show your professional work to the world.
 Photographing architecture is a highly specialized skill, and quality results cannot be achieved without practice and the right equipment.

 "Bad photos are like bad clothing, people judge you and your company by what they see on the surface"